Peter Norman Nissen: Later years

 He was naturalised in 1921 as a British subject.
-In that year he purchased Deepdale, an imposing house on Westerham Hill, Westerham in Kent, where he lived until his death.
+In that year he purchased Deepdale, an imposing house on Westerham Hill, Westerham, Kent, where he lived until his death.
 Until at least the 1970s, two Nissen huts at Deepdale were used as garages.

 His first wife, Louisa, died in July 1923.
-Nissen married Lauretta Maitland in 1924 and they had two children, Peter and George.
-He died in 1930 and was buried at St Mary's churchyard in Westerham.
+Nissen married Lauretta Maitland in 1924, and they had two children: Peter and George.
+He died in 1930 and was buried at St Mary's Churchyard in Westerham.